sampscl/open_boss/README.md

 and white labeled Flame Boss controllers like the Egg Genius (which happens to be the device the author owns and used to reverse the MQTT protocol).

+## What Works Today

+- Discovery of Flame Boss devices on the local network via mDNS
+- Basic control of Egg Genius, maybe others like the Flame Boss 400

 ## TODO

 Urgent